 Which bipolar medication is best?

 Doctors use a number of different classes and brands of drugs to treat bipolar disorder.
-Treatment for bipolar mania may include lithium, anticonvulsants, antipsychotics, and benzodiazepines.
+Treatment for bipolar mania may include lithium, certain anticonvulsants, antipsychotics, and sometimes benzodiazepines.

 Many people who have bipolar disorder keep taking these medications for years or decades after their last manic episode to stay healthy.
 This is called maintenance therapy for bipolar disorder.